robbiemanson/site-starter/README.md

 ## Getting started

-If you haven't used Site Starter before and might not have all required dependencies, follow the [starting from scratch](#starting-from-scratch) list first.
+If you don't have Homebrew, Ruby, Bunlder or Node.js already – follow the [starting from scratch](#starting-from-scratch) instructions first.

 ### Configure new site locally
 1. `git clone git@github.com:robbiemanson/site-starter.git` into a new directory, or download zip